4up4a/XandO/README.md

 ---

-## 🧰 Technologies Used

-- HTML5
-- CSS3
-- JavaScript (Vanilla or framework of your choice)

-*(Update this section depending on what tech stack you used.)*

----

 ## 🚀 How to Play

 1. Use `Arrow Keys` or `W`, `A`, `S`, `D` to move your O character.